YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Premium medical editorial image showing hair transplant expectation documents and surgical planning tools

-The useful distinction is between what a clinic can control and what biology still decides.
-A clinic can promise careful assessment, sterile conditions, clear communication, documentation, review, and follow-up.
-It cannot promise perfect growth, perfect density, or the same biological response in every scalp.
+The useful distinction is between accountable surgical conduct and a promise about biology.
+A clinic can commit to careful assessment, sterile conditions, clear communication, documentation, review, and follow up.
+It cannot promise perfect growth, perfect density, graft survival in every follicle, or the same biological response in every scalp.

-The decision should not stop at whether a clinic promises growth.
+The decision cannot stop at whether a clinic promises growth.
 It depends on whether the plan before surgery is medically responsible, whether your donor area is protected, whether the hairline is natural, and whether the surgeon is truly accountable for the result.

 Careful planning matters more than impressive promises.
 Refusing an unsafe plan protects the patient more than an exciting sentence that may create regret later.